facebook/react/packages/react-events/README.md

 ### getInitialState?: (props: null | Object) => Object

-The initial state of that the Event Component is created with.
+The initial state of that the Event Responder instance is created with.

 ### onEvent?: (event: ResponderEvent, context: ResponderContext, props, state)

-Called during the bubble phase of the `targetEventTypes` dispatched on DOM elements within the Event Component.
+Called during the bubble phase of the `targetEventTypes` dispatched on DOM elements within the Event Responder.

 ### onMount?: (context: ResponderContext, props, state)

-Called after an Event Component in mounted.
+Called after an Event Responder instance in mounted.

 ### onOwnershipChange?: (context: ResponderContext, props, state)

-Called when ownership is granted or terminated (either globally or for the responder) for an Event Component instance.
+Called when ownership is granted or terminated (either globally or for the responder) for an Event Responder instance.

 ### onRootEvent?: (event: ResponderEvent, context: ResponderContext, props, state)